Margaret Leighton: Life and career

 Born in Barnt Green, Worcestershire, Leighton made her stage debut as Dorothy in Laugh with Me (1938), which also was performed that year for BBC Television.
 She became a star of the Old Vic.
 Her Broadway debut was as the Queen in Henry IV (1946), starring Laurence Olivier and Ralph Richardson during a visit of the Old Vic to the U.S., and the company performed a total of five plays from its repertoire before returning to London.

 After appearing in two British films, including the starring role of Flora MacDonald opposite David Niven in Bonnie Prince Charlie (1948) and in the popular The Winslow Boy (also 1948), the actress appeared in Alfred Hitchcock's Under Capricorn (1949) and the crime/mystery Calling Bulldog Drummond (1951).
 In the U.S., she portrayed the wife of a presidential candidate in The Best Man (1964).

 Leighton won the Tony Award for Best Actress in a Play for her performance in Separate Tables (1956); she won another Tony in that category for The Night of the Iguana (1962), playing Hannah Jelkes (a role played by Deborah Kerr in the film version) opposite Bette Davis's Maxine Faulk.
 Leighton was nominated for Best Actress in a Play for Much Ado About Nothing (1959) and for Tchin-Tchin (1962).
 Her last appearance on Broadway was as Birdie Hubbard in a revival of Lillian Hellman's The Little Foxes (1967).

 She had a noteworthy list of TV appearances, including Alfred Hitchcock Presents, Ben Casey and Burke's Law.
 She won the Emmy Award for Outstanding Performance by an Actress in a Supporting Role in Drama for Hamlet (1970) and she was nominated for an Emmy in 1966 for Outstanding Single Performance by an Actress in a Leading Role in a Drama for four episodes of Dr. Kildare.
 Her final TV performance was in the first season of Space: 1999 where she played Queen Arra in the episode "Collision Course."

 For her film role as Mrs Maudsley in The Go-Between (1971), Leighton won the British BAFTA Film Award for Best Supporting Actress.
 She also received an Oscar nomination for Best Supporting Actress for the role.
 She received a BAFTA nomination for Best British Actress for her role as Valerie Carrington in Carrington V.C.
 (1954).

+Leighton can be heard in Caedmon recordings of Noel Coward's Brief Encounter and scenes from Blithe Spirit and Present Laughter, all co-starring Coward himself; excerpts from George Bernard Shaw's The Apple Cart, again with Coward; Jean Cocteau's The Infernal Machine; and The Taming of the Shrew.

 Personal life

-Leighton was married three times, to publisher Max Reinhardt from 1947 to 1955, to actor Laurence Harvey from 1957 to 1961, and to actor Michael Wilding from 1964 until her death.
+Leighton was married three times, to publisher Max Reinhardt from 1947 to 1955, to actor Laurence Harvey from 1957 to 1961, and to actor Michael Wilding from 1964 until her death in 1976.
 She had no children by any of the marriages.

 She was appointed a CBE in 1974.
 Leighton died of multiple sclerosis in 1976, aged 53, in Chichester, Sussex.